Introduction to CSS Padding Color

 </html>

 - Hence, in the above few examples, we learned how to obtain colored padding for any element.
-This can be used to a developer’s advantage while styling for a particular requirement.
+A developer can use this to their advantage while styling for a specific requirement.

 Recommended Articles